mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_data.md

 Compare and contrast the output of several OCR tools:
 * Use the TIFF files in the ```Unit1_Text``` in Box.
-* Submit the same TIFF file to each of these tools:
+* Submit the same TIFF file to each of these tools.
+There's a document with instructions in Box.
   * Adobe Pro
   * Google Drive
   * Tesseract
+* Which tool does a better job?
+Which is easier to install?
+To use?
+Which tool is more efficient for the task at hand?
+What if you had to OCR 100 years of the RTP?

 ## Data set
 A zip file of the RTP data set is available in our course Box folder.
 It consists of text files from each issue of the RTP.
 Or does it?